- Identify methods for making family members feel welcome within their child’s program.

 Some examples of formal communication methods include:

 Formal communication methods should be planned with the purpose of providing specific and important information.
 Schedule formal meetings at times that work best for families.
 Do not spring difficult information upon families at inconvenient times, such as during pick-up.
-When discussing a child’s behavior issues or other concerns you may have, it is important to remain positive, respectful, and helpful.
+When discussing a child’s behavior issues or other concerns you may have, it is important to remain positive, respectful, helpful, and confidential.
 You are there to explain your concern and provide assistance and resources to the family whenever possible.

 The following are tips on how to effectively communicate with families during formal meetings: